 - Are a woman who experiences heavy bleeding during your menstrual period

-- Have a medical condition that affects how your body absorbs, uses or excretes nutrients, such as chronic diarrhea, food allergies, food intolerance or a disease of the liver, gallbladder, intestines or pancreas
+- Have a medical condition that affects how your body absorbs or uses nutrients, such as chronic diarrhea, food allergies, food intolerance or a disease of the liver, gallbladder, intestines or pancreas

 - Have had surgery on your digestive tract and are not able to digest and absorb nutrients properly

 Talk to your doctor or a dietitian about which supplements and what doses might be appropriate for you.
-Be sure to ask about possible side effects and interactions with other medications.
+Be sure to ask about possible side effects and interactions with any medications you take.

-If you decide to take a vitamin or mineral supplement, consider these tips:
+If you decide to take a vitamin or mineral supplement, consider these factors:

-- Avoid supplements that provide megadoses.
+- Avoid megadoses.
 In general, choose a multivitamin-mineral supplement that provides about 100 percent of the Daily Value (DV) of all the vitamins and minerals, rather than one which has, for example, 500 percent of the DV for one vitamin and only 20 percent of the DV for another.
-The exception to this is calcium.
-You may notice that calcium-containing supplements don't provide 100 percent of the DV.
-If they did, the tablets would be too large to swallow.

 - Check expiration dates.
 Dietary supplements can lose potency over time, especially in hot and humid climates.
 If a supplement doesn't have an expiration date, don't buy it.
 If your supplements have expired, discard them.

-- Check alerts and advisories.
-The Food and Drug Administration keeps a list of dietary supplements that are under regulatory review or that have been reported to cause adverse effects.
-Check its website periodically for updates.
+The Food and Drug Administration (FDA) keeps a list of dietary supplements that are under regulatory review or that have been reported to cause adverse effects.
+If you're taking a supplement, it's a good idea to check the FDA website periodically for updates.